 This post has primarily been written for students studying the Global Development option for A-Level Sociology.

 The term development is used in several ways, but most sociologists agree that development should mean, at the very least, improvement or progress for people who desperately need positive change in their lives.

 The main debates about development are underpinned by modernity, meaning that development agencies such as the World Bank and the United Nations aim to replicate within developing societies the material and cultural experience of modern Western societies such as the United Kingdom and the United States.

 Consequently, most sociologists believe that development is about achieving economic growth, and the positive consequences which have generally stemmed from that, such as improvements in life expectancy, mass education and social welfare.

 This generally means that most countries in Europe are defined as being ‘more developed’ while countries in Sub-Saharan Africa tend to be defined as the ‘least developed’.

-Ghana, in West Africa is a good example of a ‘less developed country’
+Nigeria, in West Africa is an example of a ‘less developed country’

 A Global Hierarchy of Development

 Many sociologists and geographers today use the following four categories to distinguish between different ‘levels’ of economic and social development.

 More economically developed countries MEDCs